Towards Digital Enterprise

-In short, a model is a representation of something that can be realized in the real world, and a model is intended to help us understand the real-world object, system, or phenomenon.
+In short, a model represents something that can be realized in the real world.
+Models help us understand the real-world objects, systems, or phenomena.
 A model can represent a small entity or an extensive system of systems.
-Models are generally considered abstractions of the real world, but the more accurate a model is the more value you get from using it.
+Models are generally considered abstractions of the real world, but the more accurate a model, is the more value you get from using it.

-So, model-based engineering and model-based systems engineering are practices that aim at developing highly accurate models of even complex systems of systems, and thus enabling the use of these accurate models for downstream business operations to push the quality and efficiency of systems and operations to a new level.
+So, model-based engineering and model-based systems engineering are practices that aim at developing highly accurate models of even complex systems of systems.
+Thus enabling the use of these accurate models for downstream business operations to push the quality and efficiency of systems and operations to a new level.

 Why are our current practices insufficient in the new era of complex products?